Sign In / Sign Out

 6. The Council of Religious Advisors recognizes three types of membership: Active, Affiliate, and Provisional member groups.

 c.
 Provisional member groups are those religious groups who petition membership and are given a one-year provisional membership in order that the Council of Religious Advisors may familiarize itself with the prospective member's mission statement and goals.
-Under the provisional membership, they also pay annual dues of $50 payable by the second board meeting of the fall semester, have a full-time or part-time campus ministry at Arizona State University, and have the privilege to attend all meetings but without voting privileges.
+Under the provisional membership, they also pay annual dues of $50 payable by the second board meeting of the fall semester, have a full-time or part-time religious work at Arizona State University, and have the privilege to attend all meetings but without voting privileges.
 At the end of one year such groups must be voted on and passed by a majority of the quorum of the campus Council of Religious Advisors to which they are applying in order to be admitted to the Council of Religious Advisors as a member in full standing with voting privileges.
-Provisional members are not eligible to apply for faculty associate status with the university.
+Provisional members are not eligible to apply for courtesy affiliate status with the university.

 d.
 Each campus council shall collect, maintain, and disperse its own annual dues collection via a bank or credit union account.